dh-giang-vu/LO/README.md

 **Blueprint Shader File:** [link](./Assets/_Shaders/BlueprintShader.shader)

 **Description:**
-The Blueprint Shader creates a holographic effect on items being placed in the game world.
-Its color is adjustable via uniform variables in a C# script.
-When an item is blocked by obstacles, it appears red; otherwise, it appears blue to indicate placement readiness.
+The Blueprint Shader applies a holographic effect on items being placed in the game world.
+The colour is adjustable via uniform variables in a C# script.
+When an item cannot be placed, i.e. blocked by obstacles, the colour is red; otherwise, the colour is blue to indicate that the item can be placed.

 <div align="center">
   <img src="./ReportImages/ShadersFX/blueprint_shader_gif.gif" alt="Blueprint Shader Demo" />